manpreet-rai/spring-boot-rest-api/README.md

 }
 ```

-Also, the contents of `src/main/java/example/cashcard/CashCard.java` which is a record are as follows:
+The contents of `src/main/java/example/cashcard/CashCard.java` which is a record are as follows:
 ```java
 package example.cashcard;